Yahyakiani/Css_Notes/Psychology/Theories.md

 - **CANNON-BARD THEORY** This theory rejects the view that physiological arousal alone leads to the perception of emotion.
-Instead, the theory assumes that both physiological arousal and the emotional experience are produced simultaneously by the same nerve stimulus, which Cannon and Bard suggested emanates from the thalamus in the brain.
+Instead, the theory assumes that both physiological arousal and the emotionalexperience are produced simultaneously by the same nerve stimulus, which Cannon and Bard suggested emanates from the thalamus in the brain.
   - **Explain**  thalamus is the initial site of the emotional response.
 Next, the thalamus sends a signal to the autonomic nervous system,
   - **Criticism** Recent research has led to some important modifications of the theory.
-For one thing, we now understand that the hypothalamus and the limbic system, not the thalamus, play a major role in emotional experience.
+For one thing, we now understand that the hypothalamus and the limbic system, not the thalamus, play a major role in emotionalexperience.
 In addition, the simultaneous occurrence of the physiological and emotional responses, which is a fundamental assumption of the Cannon.Bard theory, has yet to be demonstrated conclusively.
   - **Walter Cannon and Philip Bard**

-- **SCHACHTER-SINGER THEORY(Cognitive Perspective)** According to an explanation that focuses on the role of cognition, the SchachterSinger theory of emotion, this might very well happen.
-This approach to explaining emotions emphasizes that we identify the emotion we are experiencing by observing our environment and comparing ourselves with others
+- **SCHACHTER-SINGER THEORY(Cognitive Perspective)** According to an explanation that focuses on the role of cognition, the SchachterSinger theory of emotion, this might very well happen.
+This approach to explaining emotions emphasizes that we identify the emotion we are experiencing by observing our environment and comparing ourselves with others
   - **Explaination** Schachter and Singer’s classic experiment `page 387`
+  - Epinephrine Experiment

 ### Intelligence Chapter Mix from  theories file and Book